dovecot/documentation/source/configuration_manual/service_configuration.rst

    * **login**: Starts a two phase user login by performing authenticating (same as`client` type).
 Used by login processes.
    * **master**: Finishes the two phase user login by performing a userdb lookup (similar to "userdb" type).
 Used by post-login processes (e.g. imap, pop3).

 With UNIX listeners the client type is selected based on the filename after the last ``-`` in the filename.
 For example ``anything-userdb`` is of `userdb` type.
-The default type is `client` for inet insteners and unrecognized UNIX listeners.
+The default type is `client` for inet listeners and unrecognized UNIX listeners.
 You can add as many client and userdb listeners as you want (and you probably shouldn't touch the login/master listeners).

    * **client_limit** should be large enough to handle all the simultaneous connections.
      Dovecot attempts to verify that the limit is high enough at startup.